Meet Our Staff, Board and Crew

 Treasurer: Stephanie Walsh

 Stephanie Walsh is a certified public accountant with a background in finance, accounting and tax preparation, specifically for not-for-profit and healthcare organizations.
 She worked for 5 years in public accounting and is currently an auditor at MaineHealth.
-She is a proud wife and mother to a 2-year-old son and a daughter due this spring.
+She is a proud wife and mother to aand a daughter.
 She also enjoys volunteering on the Birth Roots Finance Committee and as Room Mom at her son’s not-for-profit childcare center.
 Her passion for serving on the Birth Roots board comes from a desire to give back to an organization that provided wonderful experiences for both she and her husband as they navigated the first years of parenthood.

 Johanna Hill, DC

 Johanna Hill, DC, is a chiropractic physician specializing in pregnancy and pediatrics and has been a member of the Birth Roots board since 2012.
 In a prior life, she worked in non-profit development at a large outdoor history museum, as well as in strategic development for two other start-up community-focused nonprofits.
 Her passion for Birth Roots began when she first set foot in the oxytocin-rich space and felt that she had found her flock – not as a parent (yet), but as a birth professional.
 She is the proud mama of a little girl.

 Kristina Burks Halliday